syntaro/sfexample/README.md

 # sfexample
-Example Code, Android Java App Use FluidSynth.so
+Example Code, Android Java App Use libfuidsynth.so (from FluidSynth Project)